-MRI uses a strong magnetic field to create the images; therefore, the examination cannot be performed if you have any metallic implants.
-Also, we encourage all patients to leave their jewelry at home, such as earrings, wedding bands, and to take out hearing aids before going into the MRI room.
-Additionally, those with artificial heart valves or heart defibrillators, metallic joint prostheses, or other metal objects avoid MRI assessments.
+MRI uses a strong magnetic field to create the images; therefore, the examination cannot be performed if you have metallic implants.
+Also, we encourage all patients to leave their jewelry at home, such as earrings and wedding bands, and to take out hearing aids before entering the MRI room.
+Additionally, those with artificial heart valves, heart defibrillators, metallic joint prostheses, or other metal objects avoid MRI assessments.

 When is MRI recommended?

-The main reason for ordering an MRI for patients with neck pain or back pain is to examine the anatomy of the spine.
+The main reason for ordering an MRI for patients with neck or back pain is to examine the anatomy of the spine.
 MRI can identify anatomical abnormalities of the intervertebral disc, such as bulges, protrusions, and herniations.
-MRI can also detect vertebral bodies and endplates, spinal canals, spinal cord, and nerves.
+MRI can detect vertebral bodies, endplates, spinal canals, spinal cord, and nerves.
 Nerve root compression can be seen on MRI.

 What is the significance of MRI in Slip-Disc Treatments?